fehawen/arch-guide/docs/INSTALL.md

 Hex code or GUID (...): ef00
 </pre>

-Create a new Linux Filesystem partition for the remaining space.
+Create a new Linux Filesystem partition.

 <pre>
 $ n